William Hearn (legal academic): Life

 In January 1859, Hearn stood as a candidate for the Parliament of Victoria, in a by-election for a seat in the Victorian Legislative Assembly, he was embarrassingly unsuccessful.
 The university's Chancellor, Redmond Barry, was not pleased with Hearn's attempts to enter parliament, and as a result the university council passed a rule prohibiting professors from standing for election, and even from joining any political group, a rule that would last more than a century.

 Hearn was admitted to the Victorian Bar in 1860, although he only occasionally practised as a barrister.
-In 1873, Hearn was appointed as the first Dean of the newly created Faculty of Law, lecturing in subjects such as constitutional law.
+In 1873, Hearn was appointed as the first Dean of the newly-created Faculty of Law, lecturing in subjects such as constitutional law.
 In 1874 and 1877 he again stood unsuccessfully for parliament, evading the ban on professors running for election on the basis that as a dean, he had lost his professorial title.
 In 1878 he was finally elected to the Victorian Legislative Council, for Central Province.
 Hearn was regarded as a good politician, who held conservative views but was less concerned with party politics than he was with the technical business of making legislation, and by 1882 he was regarded as a leader in the council.

-In May 1886, Hearn was elected as Chancellor of the University of Melbourne, however he lost his position on the university's council at the elections in October that year when his term expired and he was not re-elected, and as such he was only able to serve one year as Chancellor.
-Also in 1886 he was made a Queen's Counsel, in recognition of his academic work, since he rarely practised law.
+In May 1886, Hearn was elected as Chancellor of the University of Melbourne, however he lost his position on the university's council at the elections in October that year, when his term expired, and he was not re-elected.
+He served for only one year as Chancellor.
+In the same year, he was appointed as a Queen's Counsel, in recognition of his academic work, since he rarely practised law.